 Al‑Anon/Alateen Information Services of Greater Minneapolis (AIS) serves Al‑Anon and Alateen groups and members in the West Metro Area, including Hennepin, Scott, Carver, Wright and parts of Anoka and Dakota counties.

-At the AIS office at 7204 West 27th Street (NW corner of Louisiana Avenue and 27th Street, map) in St. Louis Park you can buy the full range of Al‑Anon and Alateen literature, from books such as Paths to Recovery and Living Today in Alateen to pamphlets and workbooks.In addition to cash and checks, credit and debit cards (NEW) are accepted for payment.
+At the AIS office at 7204 West 27th Street (NW corner of Louisiana Avenue and 27th Street, map) in St. Louis Park you can buy the full range of Al‑Anon and Alateen literature, from books such as Paths to Recovery and Living Today in Alateen to pamphlets and workbooks.In addition to cash and checks, credit and debit cards are accepted for payment.

 AIS serves as a clearing house for information on Al‑Anon and Alateen meetings and events in the Minneapolis and west metro area.
 In cooperation with St. Paul Al-Anon/Alateen Intergroup, it maintains this website, providing information for the entire Greater Twin Cities metropolitan area.
-If you troubled by someone else's drinking, AIS can connect you to an Al-Anon member who will talk to you about their experience.
+If you are troubled by someone else's drinking, AIS can connect you to an Al-Anon member who will talk to you about their experience.

 The activities of the AIS are directed by officers and committee chairs elected by representatives from Al‑Anon and Alateen groups in its service area who attend monthly second Wednesday meetings at the office in St. Louis Park.